danatrace/continuousimprovement/README.md

 <br>

 * Login to your GitHub account.
-* Navigate to the https://github.com/danatrace/continuousimprovement repo.
+* Navigate to the https://github.com/danatrace/continuousimprovement repository.
 * Click the "use this Template Button", give it any name that you would like.
 * Now, navigate to your new repository.